singhprakash2324/singhprakash2324/README.md

 ### 🚀 What I'm Working On

 - Building real-world machine learning pipelines from scratch
-- Exploring neural networks without frameworks (just NumPy!)
+- Exploring neural networks with frameworks (pyTorch, TensorFlow)
 - Applying classical models to impactful use cases like cancer prediction

 ---